Ang Tanging Ina N'yong Lahat

-Ang Tanging Ina N'yong Lahat (lit.
-"The Only Mother to All of You") is a 2008 Filipino comedy film directed by Wenn V. Deramas and starring Ai-Ai delas Alas and Eugene Domingo.
+Ang Tanging Ina N'yong Lahat (roughly "Everyone's One and Only Mother") is a 2008 Filipino comedy film directed by Wenn V. Deramas and starring Ai-Ai delas Alas and Eugene Domingo.
 It is the sequel to a 2003 comedy film Ang Tanging Ina.
 It was released on December 25, 2008, as Star Cinema's official entry to the 2008 Metro Manila Film Festival.
 The film also follows a 77-episode sitcom continuation, Ang Tanging Ina: The TV Series that ran from August 2003 to January 2005, with several plot developments that occurred in the series, such as the death of Ina's fourth husband Eddie (Dennis Padilla) and Ina giving birth to twins, being carried over to the rest of the films.

-The film grossed a total of PHP 204 million and was the all time box office hit in the Philippines until Star Cinema's You Changed My Life beat it.
-As of April 2009, it grossed pesos.
 Ai-Ai delas Alas reprises her role Ina Montecilio.
 It also stars Eugene Domingo as Rowena, Carlo Aquino as Tri, Alwyn Uytingco as Pip, Shaina Magdayao as Seven, Serena Dalrymple as Cate, Jiro Manio as Shammy and Yuuki Kadooka as Ten-Ten.

+The film grossed pesos, becoming the highest-grossing film in the Philippines in 2008.